CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ---

 ## Model training and validation (prediction)
-Following that, we implement the following training module, where the model is trained and learns features in the images.
+Following that, we implement the following training module, where the model is trained and learns patterns/features in the images.
 Since we are dealing with a multi-class classification problem, the cross entropy loss is used as the objective function.
 Stochastic gradient descent (SGD) is used as the optimizer.

 ```Python3
 num_epochs = 15